Error while fetching details, please try login again.

 Language Preference Identification

-DPSS and contracted staff shall review the customer’s preferred spoken and written language in the electronic case record or application before conducting interviews, home calls, and during telephone conversations to ensure effective communication.
-At every point of contact, staff should offer free language interpretive services and confirm the customer’s language preferences.
-If thecustomer declines free interpretive services, assess during interviews or telephone conversations, whether the customer is understanding and communicating effectively.
+DPSS and contracted staff must review the customer’s preferred spoken and written language in the electronic case record or application before conducting interviews, home calls, and during telephone conversations to ensure effective communication.
+At every point of contact, staff must offer free language interpretive services and confirm the customer’s language preferences.
+If the customer declines free interpretive services, staff must assess during interviews or telephone conversations whether the customer is understanding and communicating effectively.
 If the customer is not understanding, staff should again offer free interpretive services.
-This also includes pre-hearing communication for Appeals and State Hearings proceedings.
+This also includes pre-hearing communication for Appeals and State Hearing proceedings.

 Language preferences for written and spoken communication may not necessarily be the same.
-Therefore, staff must confirm the customer’s language preferences and input the information into CalSAWS or CMIPS II.
+Therefore, staff must confirm the customer’s language preferences and input the information into California Statewide Automated Welfare System (CalSAWS) or the Case Management Information and Payrolling System II (CMIPS II).
 The language preference questions on CalSAWS Individual Demographics page are mandatory entries that must be completed before case approval.
-If, at any time, the customer changes their spoken and/or written language preferences, staff shall input the new language preferences into CalSAWS or CMIPS II and document the new language preferences.
+If, at any time, the customer changes their spoken and/or written language preferences, staff must input the new language preferences into CalSAWS or CMIPS II and document the new language preferences.

 Please refer to Examples for additional scenarios.